en fr de

 • Do they use checklists or make reports of the lessons they observe?
 If so, what kind(s) of checklists and reports?

-• Do they have a discussion with the pre-service or in-service teachers whom they observe?
+• Do they have a discussion with the teachers whom they observe?

 • Are they asked to comment on or assess the ways in which the teachers being observed use language?